velidan/rpn-calculator-cli/README.md

 after that you'll be able to use next commands

-*info*: "Display information about the package scripts", *build*: "Clean and rebuild the project.
+- *info*: "Display information about the package scripts" <br />
+- *build*: "Clean and rebuild the project.
 Creates 2 types of package.
-ES6 (module) and CommonJS (main)", *fix*: "Try to automatically fix any linting problems", *test*: "Lint and unit test the project",
+ES6 (module) and CommonJS (main)" <br />
+- *fix*: "Try to automatically fix any linting problems", <br />
+- *test*: "Lint and unit test the project", <br />
-*doc*: "Generate HTML API documentation and open it in a browser", *doc:json*: "Generate API documentation in typedoc JSON format", *version*: "Bump package.json version, update CHANGELOG.md, tag release", *reset*: "Delete all untracked files and reset the repo to the last commit", *prepare-release*: "One-step: clean, build, test, docs, and prep a release"
+- *doc*: "Generate HTML API documentation and open it in a browser", <br />
+- *doc:json*: "Generate API documentation in typedoc JSON format", <br />
+- *version*: "Bump package.json version, update CHANGELOG.md, tag release", <br />
+- *reset*: "Delete all untracked files and reset the repo to the last commit", <br />
+- *prepare-release*: "One-step: clean, build, test, docs, and prep a release" <br />

 *Examples: covered in tests*
  - "Input: '5 2 /' : Result => 2.5"